dustinvanstee/aicoc-ai-immersion/dask-tutorial/README.md

 # Dask on Summit
-00_dask_on_summit.ipynb

-## Running Jupyter Notebook
+## Running Dask on Summit via Ipython Terminal
-This step is not required for the lab but mainly informational.
-Note you should not be running anything on login nodes that require heavy compute or GPU as this is a highly shared resource.
-This is mainly for viewing or light debug/testing.
+You will need 2 terminals and a browser for this lab
 ___
-To view a jupyter notebook from the login node you need two terminals In terminal 1
+In terminal 1
 1. login to summit
-2. activate conda environment (as shown above)
+2. activate conda environment
+`conda activate wmlce17-ornl`

-3. launch jupyter notebook or jupyter lab <br>
+3. launch ipython <br>
-jupyter notebook --no-browser --ip=\`hostname -f\` --port=[PORT]
+ipython

 In terminal 2
-1. forward ssh ports from login node to your laptop<br>
-ssh -N -L XXXX:loginYY.summit.olcf.ornl.gov:XXXX  userid@summit.olcf.ornl.gov
+1. forward ssh ports from login node to your laptop.
+Here XXXX should be an unused port on the system.
+Use 7777 as example<br> Pay attention to making sure the right ssh -N -L XXXX:loginYY.summit.olcf.ornl.gov:XXXX  userid@summit.olcf.ornl.gov

+[WIP]

 ipython